PhilipSchmid/vagrant-rancher-playground/manual_setup/README.md

 # Vagrant Rancher Test Environment (KVM-based)
-This Vagrant environment should help you to manually deploy a Rancher Setup playground within a few minutes.
+This Vagrant environment should help you to manually deploy an (optionally HA) testing/development Rancher Setup playground within a few minutes

 **Make sure you already completed the steps documented in [../README.md](../README.md).**